The Coton de Tulear was developed on the island of Madagascar and is still the national dog

 Affectionate personality aside, Cotons are still prone to a number of hereditary and congenital conditions that can adversely affect their health - and your family’s budget.
 Some of the conditions and illnesses Coton de Tulears are prone to include eye conditions such as retinal dysplasia, progressive retinal atrophy and lipid keratopathy; neurological conditions like cerebellar abiotrophy; and deafness.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Coton has the misfortune of inheriting more than a fluffy coat, you’re protected.